Study computer science

 Computer science is the study of computing and information.
 Computing has a human goal at its centre – improving lives through making processes easier.
 Computer scientists write software, develop games and help keep people’s personal data secure.

-To study an undergraduate degree in computer science you will need to meet certain university entry requirements.
-The required grades range from CCC to AAB at A Level.
-Alternatively, if you are an international student looking to study computer science in the UK, you could study the International Foundation Year in Science and Engineering which will prepare you for a computer science degree at the University of Sheffield.
+To study a postgraduate degree in computer science you will need to meet certain university entry requirements.
+Alternatively, if you are an international student looking to study computer science masters in the UK, you could study the Pre-Masters in Science and Engineering which will prepare you for a computer science postgraduate degree at the University of Sheffield.

 Graduating with a computer science degree will present you with a range of career opportunities all with varying salaries.
 As a web designer, you could expect a starting salary of up to £24,000, and progressing to a senior role could see that rise upwards of £40,000.
 As a games developer, you can expect similar starting salaries but could be looking to earn anything from £55,000 to in excess of £75,000 once you move into senior roles.